-When bids are utilized, the requisitioning department must indicate the bid number and board approved date on the requisition panel.
-Bids that are frequently utilized by schools and departments are listed in the “Terms and Conditions” section of the F804 or F805 TERMS purchasing panel for easy reference.
+When bids are utilized, the requisitioning department must indicate the bid number and Board approval date on the requisition notes.
+Bids that are frequently utilized by schools and departments are listed in the “Current Bid List” on the Purchasing webpage.
 In addition, the Purchasing Department provides “current bid” information via electronic e-mail and/or written documentation.

 Additional exemptions may be granted by the purchasing agent in the School Board’s best interest and allowed by a referenced statute, rule or regulation.
 Typical exemptions are:

 The requirement for requesting bids from three or more sources is waived as authorized by Florida Administrative Rule 6A.1-012(11)(b) for the purchase of professional or educational services, educational tests, textbooks, printed instructional materials, computer software, films, filmstrips, video tapes, disc or tape recordings, or similar audio-visual materials, and for library reference books and printed library cards, where such materials are purchased directly from the producer or publisher, the owner of the copyright, an exclusive agent within the state, a governmental agency or a recognized educational institution.